rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Now you are showing a loading indicator when there is no `viewer` object or the `loading` boolean is set to true.
-As you can assume that the request will be pending when there is no `viewer` yet, you can simply show the loading indicator from the beginning.
-At this point, it's best to extract the loading indicator as its own component because you will have to reuse it later for other queries as well.
-You should have created a Loading folder for it before where you can create a *src/Loading/index.js* file.
-Afterward, make sure to use it in your Profile component.
+The application now shows  a loading indicator when there is no `viewer` object or the `loading` boolean is set to true.
+As you can assume that the request will be pending when there is no `viewer`, you can show the loading indicator from the beginning.
+At this point, it's best to extract the loading indicator as its own component because you will have to reuse it later for other queries.
+You created a Loading folder for it before, which will house the *src/Loading/index.js* file.
+Then, use it in your Profile component.

 {{< highlight javascript >}}
 import React from 'react';